Supporting Clients Between Sessions: Peer Support and New Data from NowMattersNow

 During the pandemic, healthcare workers were on the front lines.
 Clinics and hospitals quickly became overcrowded as COVID spread and people needed care and testing.
 A study from NCSBN found that 62% of nurses reported an increase in their workload during the pandemic.
 They also found that approximately 100,000 nurses left the workforce during the pandemic.

 A reported 610,388 of nurses intended to leave the workforce by 2027, due to stress, burnout, and retirement.
-Another report from the Centers for Disease Control and Prevention (CDC) found that nearly half of all healthcare workers in the United States were experiencing burnout during the pandemic, intending to leave the field in 2022.
+[3] Another report from the CDC found that nearly half of all healthcare workers in the United States were experiencing burnout during the pandemic and intended to leave the field in 2022.
+[4]

 While the pandemic certainly increased the load that healthcare workers carried, it also made the public more aware of the struggles that those in healthcare-related professions experience on a regular basis.
 Issues such as poor working conditions, harassment, and chronic understaffing have been existing problems for decades.